What we explore

 • how attention, rhythm, and context influence states of awareness

-• how shifts in perception open access to different layers of reality
+• how different modes of perception reveal different layers of reality

 Illustrative explorations:

-• Creating environments that shift from passive observation to active participation
+• Designing conditions that shift from passive observation to active perception

-• Exploring how different configurations influence clarity, openness, and awareness
+• Testing how different configurations influence clarity, openness, and awareness

 Relational Fields — Interaction, Signal & Meaning